c410-f3r/oapth/CONTRIBUTING.md

 #### Integration tests

-Tests that involve databases, therefore, you will need a local installation or a remove instance with connection access.
+Tests that involve databases, therefore, you will need a local installation or a remote instance with connection access.

 #### Internal tests